 16.8 Successors and Assignees.
 This Agreement shall be binding upon and inure to the benefit of the parties and their respective successors and permitted assignees, and references to a party in this Agreement shall include its successors and permitted assignees.

 16.9 Equipment Disposal.
 The Company will accept the return for disposal of any equipment sold under this Agreement.
 The Company will, upon request by the Customer and at the Customer’s expense, arrange for collection of any equipment sold under this Agreement, to be returned to the Company for disposal.

 16.10 Intellectual Property Indemnity

-- 16.10.2 The Company shall have no liability under this Agreement for any claim of infringement based on the combination, operation or use of any software or programs furnished under this Agreement with software, hardware or other materials not furnished by the Company if such infringement would have been avoided by the use of the software or programs without such combination, operation or use.
+16.10.2 The Company shall have no liability under this Agreement for any claim of infringement based on the combination, operation or use of any software or programs furnished under this Agreement with software, hardware or other materials not furnished by the Company if such infringement would have been avoided using the software or programs without such combination, operation, or use.